fxfactorial/reasonml-brotli/README.md

 These are OCaml bindings to the compression algorithm/code released by Google called [Brotli](https://github.com/google/brotli).

+# Dependencies
+Make sure you have [libbrotli](https://github.com/bagder/libbrotli) installed, otherwise this installation will fail.
+There's a helper script in this repo that will do it for you, `bash prepare.sh`.

 # Installation

 I assume that you have [opam](https://opam.ocaml.org) installed, it is